zenozeng/p5.js-svg/README.md

 npm run build
 ```

-Make sure you have bash and browserify installed.
+Make sure you have bash, browserify and jsdoc installed.

 ### To run unit test